iambrainstorming/coding_blog/src/rust/helix-commands.md

 Type P to paste the yanked text before the cursor.

+## Cut and paste

+Type d to delete and yank the selection

+Type p to paste teh yanked selection after the cursor.

 ## Searching a file

 Type / to search forward in file, Enter to confirm search.